College of Health Solutions policies

 Academic advising

-It is important for graduate students in the College of Health Solutions to cultivate the following skills in their development as health professionals:
+It is important for Health Solutions graduate students to cultivate the following skills in their development as health professionals:

 Academic advising at the graduate level is facilitated by graduate support staff in the Student Success Hub.